The other day one of our friends asked me how I tackle content creation. Below I try to summarise the discussion we had around content creation.

 A straightforward way to create your content strategy is to ask yourself what the purpose, mission and objectives of content creation are.
 Set goals and make an action plan.
 To understand your audience better create buyer personas.
 Buyer personas will give you a better understanding of what words they likely type into their search queries.
 Create exciting and relevant content that triggers personas and don't waste their time with nonsense.

 Try to use different content types in your inbound mix.
-The content type might be a blog post, vlog, slog or a podcast.
+The content type might be a blog article, slog, vlog, an infographic or a podcast.
 Tip: Always include CTA's and content offers to improve lead generation, e.g. checklists, ebooks, worksheets, PowerPoint presentations, and more.

 Think about where and how you want to make your content available and where you already have a successful online presence.
 Rather than try to do everything at once, focus on what's working and expand from there.
 For example, LinkedIn has been the most used B2B platform for years and is usually the best social media network to focus on B2B brands.
 If your brand is more visual, invest more time in Instagram.
 Here you can find a Social Media Content Calendar 2019.
 Additionally, send e-mail notifications to all blog subscribers since they have already indicated interest in your content.